-Refer to the Conservation Management Plan for the comprehensive history of the site.
+Refer to the Conservation Management Plan for a comprehensive history of the site.

-PHYSICAL DESCRIPTION 40
+4.0 PHYSICAL DESCRIPTION

 Refer to the CMP for comprehensive photos of the site.
 The text below has also been extracted from the CMP.
-This analysis focusses on the heritage listed sites noting that the development is proposed over the site fronting Harris and Thomas Streets in addition to the two identified heritage sites.
+This analysis focusses in the heritage listed sites noting that the development is proposed over the site fronting Harris and Thomas Streets in addition to the two identified heritage sites.

-The other extant buildings located within the site of the Planning Proposal are not of heritage significance, are not identified in any heritage schedules and have not been considered in relation to heritage impacts.
+The other extant buildings located within site of the Planning Proposal are not of heritage significance, are not identified in any heritage schedules and have not been considered in relation to heritage impacts.